 How to Make

-Gather all the ingredients: good quality vanilla bean ice cream, fresh peaches that are peeled and chopped, whole milk, and turmeric for color.
+Gather all the ingredients for our copycat peach milkshake: good quality vanilla bean ice cream, fresh peaches that have been peeled and chopped, pureed peach peels, peach nectar, and the optional turmeric for color.

-Blend for a few seconds.
+3. Blend for a few seconds.
 If you want the peaches to be smooth, blend a little longer, or puree the peaches first and then add the ice cream.
-If you want this full of peach chunks, just add some in after blending and stir with a long handled spoon.
+Add a pinch of turmeric for color.
+(This might sound weird, but Chick-fil-A does do this.)

 - Use the best quality vanilla bean ice cream you can find.
-The stronger the vanilla bean flavor, the better.
+The stronger the vanilla flavor, the better.

-- Use hard ice cream to make your shake, not soft melted ice cream.
+- Use hard ice cream to make your shake, not soft, melted ice cream.

 - Keep this shake thick by adding more ice cream or freezing it for 30 minutes.